Film criticism: Academic film criticism

 More often known as film theory or film studies, academic critique explores cinema beyond journalistic film reviews.
 These film critics try to examine why film works, how it works aesthetically or politically, what it means, and what effects it has on people.
 Rather than write for mass-market publications their articles are usually published in scholarly journals and texts which tend to be affiliated with university presses; or sometimes in up-market magazines.

 Most academic criticism of film often follows a similar format.
 They usually include summaries of the plot of the film to either refresh the plot to the reader or reinforce an idea of repetition in the film's genre.
 After this, there tends to be discussions about the cultural context, major themes and repetitions, and details about the legacy of the film.

-Academic film criticism, or film studies can also be taught in academia, and is featured in many California colleges in the United States due to its established home of film: Hollywood.
+Academic film criticism, or film studies can also be taught in academia, and is featured in many California colleges because they are located near the home of the United States film industry: Hollywood.
 Some of these colleges include University of California, Davis, University of California, Berkeley, University of California, Los Angeles, Stanford University, as well as many other colleges across the world.

-Academic criticism is typically divided and taught in the form of many different disciplines that tackle critique in different manors.
+Academic criticism is typically divided and taught in the form of many different disciplines that tackle critique in different manners.
 These can include: